India's cash crisis: The 5 key questions

 Modi has urged the public to give him until the end of the year to get things back on track.
 He says the cash swap is part of a bigger strategy to modernize India's rapidly growing economy.

-The government has already been forced to make several concessions, allowing institutions such as hospitals, pharmacies and gas stations to accept the old notes until Nov.
-24.
+The government has already been forced to make several concessions, allowing institutions such as hospitals, pharmacies and gas stations to accept the old notes until Dec.15.

 Officials continue to insist that the frustration and panic will die down once banks have completed the switch to the new notes.